USF-HII/usf-hii.github.io/pages/labdata-standard.md

 - `bundle_prefix` + `-` + `bundle_instance` (e.g. `Omics-WGS-1`)

 The Bundle Instance is an incremental integer associated with a Bundle Prefix.
+Starting at `1`.

-Starting at `1`, the next available Bundle Instance for a particular Bundle Prefix should be selected, (e.g. `Omics-WGS-1`, `Omics-WGS-2`, `Lipidomics-1`, `Lipidomics-2`).
+The next available Bundle Instance for a particular Bundle Prefix should be selected, (e.g. `Omics-WGS-1`, `Omics-WGS-2`, `Lipidomics-1`, `Lipidomics-2`).

 When it is difficult to choose a meaningful Bundle Prefix, the default of `General` (e.g. `General-1`, `General-2`, etc..) should be used.